perigrin/the-room/_drafts/roguelike_part_0.md

 [plenv](https://github.com/tokuhirom/plenv) to set up a custom perl to work with.
 Go follow Tokuhiro-san's instructions on getting plenv setup.

-Once you have plenv set up you'll need to create a directory to work in on my machine we'll go with `$HOME/dev/possessive_frogs` (I used [github's random repo name](https://alator21.github.io/repository-name-generator/)).
+Once you have plenv set up you'll need to create a directory to work, in on my machine we'll go with `$HOME/dev/possessive_frogs` (I used [github's random repo name](https://alator21.github.io/repository-name-generator/)).
 You can name yours whatever you'd like.